SoGreeno/SoGreeno/README.md

-Hello, I'm SoGreeno - a front-end developer, artist (both 2d and 3d) and python, javascript dev.
+Hello, I'm SoGreeno - a front-end developer, artist, 3d modeler and python, javascript dev.

 I do stuff for fun, 'cause why not?